iterative/dvc.org/content/docs/start/data-management/metrics-parameters-plots.md

 [`evaluate.py`] uses [DVCLive] to write scalar metrics values (e.g. `AUC`) and plots data (e.g. `ROC curve`) to files in the `eval` directory that DVC can parse to compare and visualize across iterations.
-DVCLive can configure metrics and plots for you if you call `Live.make_dvcyaml()`, or you can customize metrics and plots by [configuring them][plots files] in the same `dvc.yaml` file where your stage definitions are saved.
+By default, DVCLive will configure metrics and plots for you in `dvc.yaml`, but in this example we customize them by editing `dvc.yaml` to combine train and test plots.

 <details>